JulienDegermann/JulienDegermann/README.md

 ## 💼 My main projects
-### <a href="https://blablabvelo.julien-degermann.fr/" target="_blank">🚲 Blabla Vélo (tyride on GitHub)</a>
+### 🚲 Blabla Vélo (tyride on GitHub)
-Blabla Vélo is a connecting app for cyclists.
-Each user can create or participate to an event (a ride) with some specificities (practice, location, distance and climb, spirit mind and average speed)
+Blabla Vélo is a community app for cyclists, allowing users to create and/or join events based on various criteria (practice type, location, distance, climbing, mindset, and average speed).

-### <a href="https://newbasaalt.julien-degermann.fr/" target="_blank">🤘 Basaalt</a>
+A v.1 is already available <a href="https://blablabvelo.julien-degermann.fr/" target="_blank">here</a> and a v.2, Dockerised and based on an hexagonal achitecture, is currently in development

+### 🤘 Basaalt
-Basaalt is a website with a commercial part that I develop for a groove metal band (Basaalt).
-I build this app with React and API Platform.
-Through the backoffice (Easy Admin), the band can :
+Basaalt is a commercial website developed for the groove metal band Basaalt.
+It's built with React and API Platform.
+Through the Easy Admin backoffice, the band can :
-- edit informations such as member's role, streaming platforms and social networks links
+- edit information (member roles, streaming links, social media).
-- add events (e.g : concerts)
+- add events (e.g., concerts).
-- manage products : add a new product or catergory, update stocks of an existing product uantitiesquantities and orders : they
+- manage products and associated stocks, including adding new products or categories and updating stocks.
-- manage orders : each new order is added
+- manage orders.

+A beta is available <a href="https://newbasaalt.julien-degermann.fr/" target="_blank">here</a>, allowing band to test and give feedbacks